-All data transfers to or from the FDC occur during the execution phase, which can proceed in DMA or non-DMA mode as indicated in the Specify command.
+All data transfers to or from the FDC occur during the execution phase, which can proceed in DMA as indicated in the Specify command.

 After a reset, the FIFO is disabled.
 Each data byte is transferred by a read/write or DMA cycle depending on the DMA mode.
 The Configure command can enable the FIFO and set the FIFO threshold value.